devops329/devops/instruction/tdd/tdd.md

 ## Covering the basic functionality

-Now that we are confident that the tests are working correctly, let's another test that covers multiple calls to our fibonacci implementation.
-By running through a list of positions we will save ourselves from write a single test for each position. this be considered as violating the **Only test one thing** principle, but the clarity and simplicity that it provides seems to justify the exception.
+Now that we are confident that the tests are working correctly, let's create another test that covers multiple calls to our Fibonacci implementation.
+By running through a list of positions, we will save ourselves from writing a single test for each position.
+This could be considered as violating the **Only test one thing** principle, but the clarity and simplicity that it provides seems to justify the exception.

 ```js
 test('fibonacci sequence', () => {